hcngac/self-driving-car-sim/README.md

 All the assets in this repository require Unity.
 Please follow the instructions below for the full setup.

+### Changes to adapt to the project:
+- Home button -> reset current scene

 ### Avaliable Game Builds (Precompiled builds of the simulator)

 Instructions: Download the zip file, extract it and run the executable file.